 Once you reach the bottom of the hill, you’ve basically arrived at Gion, home to various red-light districts where you might be lucky enough to spot a Geisha!
 My favorite is Hanamikoji Street.

 Be careful though, you can be fined for taking photos of them, as it is considered highly disrespectful.
-Put the cameras down for this one, enjoy the chance to see one in the moment!

 RELATED ARTICLE → 7 DAY JAPAN ITINERARY